A guide for where to dine on Darby Street, Cooks Hill

 Darby Street has always had a strong reputation across Newcastle as the go-to spot for all things food, drink, and retail.

-But when choosing a spot to dine at, a bar to drink at, or coffee to pick up, where do you start?
+But when choosing a venue to dine, drink or collect your coffee from, where do you start?

-With new spots always popping up across the strip and iconic favourites keeping their regulars happy, there’s plenty to explore.
-We’ve created a comprehensive guide to Darby Street eats with every cafe, bar, restaurant, and takeaway joint listed to help you find your venue of choice.
+In the last 12 months there's been quite a shift in the street, with some new faces popping up, and some iconic favourites keeping their regulars happy.
+There’s plenty to explore, and we've created a comprehensive guide to Darby Street eats with every cafe, bar, pub, and restaurant listed to help you find your venue of choice.

 Cafes